Comparison

 One bills you forever.
 One is free.

 Acrobat Pro is a subscription billed to every user, every year.
-PDFluent is free for personal use, and a fraction of the price for business — billed annually, with no account and nothing in the cloud.
+PDFluent is free — for everyone, including at work — with no account and nothing in the cloud.

 - Subscription — stop paying, lose access